lestrrat-go/echo-middleware-jwx/README.md

 # DESCRIPTION

-This is pretty much a straight port of `"github.com/labstack/echo/v4/middleware".JWT`, which uses `github.com/lestrrat-go/jwx` instead of `github.com/dgrijalva/jwt-go` to handle the JWT tokens.
+This is pretty much a straight port of `"github.com/labstack/echo/v4/middleware".JWT`.
+The difference is this module uses `github.com/lestrrat-go/jwx` instead of `github.com/dgrijalva/jwt-go` to handle the JWT tokens.

-Please note that there are few differences.
+Please note that there _are_ a few differences.
 You are advised to read the code before using it.

 # SYNOPSIS